-- 3. Data Processors: "Data Processors" are entities or individuals that process personal data on behalf of the data fiduciaries such as cloud service providers, data analytics firms, and payroll processing companies.
+- as cloud service providers, data analytics firms, and payroll processing companies.

 DF must ensure that these processors adhere to the requirements of the DPDP Act such as implementation of robust data protection measures, ensuring compliance with data processing standards mandated by the Act, maintaining documentation of processing instructions, and regularly monitoring the Processor's adherence. - 4.
 Data Principals: The data principals (DP) have several Rights and Duties, some of the key ones are elaborated herewith.